 A hotel banned Native Americans.
-The Sioux hit back with a trespassing order.
+The Sioux served a trespassing order.

 He tweeted: “In addition to blaming the mayor, police chief, sheriff, candidate for sheriff and the court system, a local hotel bans all Native Americans for a shooting a few days ago on hotel property.
 Neither the shooting or Grand Gateway’s response to it reflect our community values.”

-Frazier, the chairman of the Cheyenne River Sioux Tribe, also denounced the statements as “racist” and “discriminatory.”
+Frazier, the chairman of the Cheyenne River Sioux Tribe, also denounced the statements as racist and discriminatory.

-“This type of behavior will no longer be tolerated in this day and age,” Frazier, who demanded an immediate apology, said in a news release.
+“This type of behavior will no longer be tolerated in this day and age,” Frazier, who demanded an immediate apology, said in a statement.

 Days after the Uhres allegedly banned Native Americans from the property, the entire bar staff and some hotel employees quit, South Dakota Public Broadcasting reported.
 The exodus of employees was followed by a protest denouncing the owner’s alleged comments.